puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

 ```

 > [!NOTE]
-> To make Microsoft Edge Dev the default browser, set **ApplicationName** to "Microsoft Edge Dev" and **ProgId** to "MSEdgeDHTML"
+> To set Microsoft Edge Dev as the default browser, set **ApplicationName** to "Microsoft Edge Dev" and **ProgId** to "MSEdgeDHTML".

 > [!NOTE]
-> The default file associations are not applied if Microsoft Edge isn't installed on the target device.
-In this event, users will be prompted to select their default application when they open a link or a htm/html file.
+> The default file associations aren't applied if Microsoft Edge isn't installed on the target device.
+In this scenario, users are prompted to select their default application when they open a link or a htm/html file.

 ## Set Microsoft Edge as the default browser on domain-joined devices